-Unfortunately, suicide does happen.
-If someone you love or care about has committed suicide, then you will need support to get through this time.
+- Unfortunately, suicide does happen.
+If someone you love or care about has died by suicide, you will need support to get through this time.
 Some practical information and guidance can help.

-New Zealand has one of the highest suicide rates in the world.
-The rate of 15.6 youth suicides per 100,000 people puts New Zealand at the bottom of the table for European and OECD countries.
+- Aotearoa New Zealand has one of the highest suicide rates in the world.
+The rate of 15.6 youth suicides per 100,000 people puts us at the bottom of the table for European and OECD countries.

 What might happen when I hear about a suicide?

 You are also likely to feel confused and want to make sense of what has happened.
-It can help to understand that no one thing leads a person to commit suicide, but that a mix of factors play a part.
-These may include:
+It can help to understand that no one thing leads a person to die by suicide, but that a mix of factors play a part.

 Not all people who face these kinds of challenges will be suicidal.
 And sometimes it is not possible to know why a person died by suicide or to identify contributing factors.